giselepereiira/Movie-chatbot/Approach.md

     - top_rated: integer representing the number of movies that should be returned, sorted by highest rating.

-All of these parameters are optional except for movie_attribute.
+All of these parameters are optional except for movie_attribute.g

 ### Database